kvarak/dnd/docs/_Classes/bard.md

 Song is not the only art form that can tell a story.
 After all, an image is worth a thousand words, and bards from the College of Awakened Art know this better than anyone.
 Their extraordinary talent as visual artists is second to none, as is their power to bring to life their creations as helpful allies.
 In addition to their arsenal of spells, their equally impressive repertoire of sketched magical summons is their key to thrive as dependable adventurers.

 #### Spellcasting Focus
-You can use a pen and paper, or basically anything you can draw a quick sketch with, as a spellcasting focus for your spells and class features instead of an instrument.
+You can use a pen and paper, or basically anything you can draw a quick sketch with, as a spellcasting focus for your spells and class features.

 ### Bonus Proficiencies
-When you join the College of Awakened Art at 1st level, you gain proficiency with painting, drawing and the Perception skill.
-You also have advantage on checks made to identify art or its origins.
+When you join the College of Awakened Art at 1st level, you gain the *Art - Drawing* skill.
+If you have that skill already, you may spend a skill point on any other class skill.

+In addition you gain 2 skill points to spend on Nature.

 ### Sketchbook of Summons
-At 3rd level, you have prepared a book filled with enchanted blank pages known as a Sketchbook of Summons.
+You have prepared a book filled with enchanted blank pages known as a Sketchbook of Summons.
 Your talent as an artist allows you to sketch from life, and bring forth your creations as magical summons.

 As part of a long rest, you can sketch a number of creatures that you've seen in the past week, with an accumulated Challenge Rating equal to half your level in this class, unto your Sketchbook.
 The number of creatures you can sketch is limited only by their accumulated Challenge Rating.
 For example, at 3rd level, you could have one CR 1 creature and one CR 1/2 creature, or three CR 1/2 creatures, on your Sketchbook.
 Copies of the same creature count against the CR limit.
 The GM has the creatures' statistics.

 As an ***action*** you can choose one of your sketched creatures and channel your magic to summon it within 5 feet of you.
 The summoned creature has a painterly appearance.
 It is friendly to you and your companions, and it has its turn on initiative immediately after yours.
 It obeys any verbal commands that you issue to it (no action required by you).
 If you don’t issue any commands to it, it stays where it is and uses the dodge action.

 Your summon lasts a number of rounds equal to twice your Charisma modifier, after which it disappears, and its summon is expended.
 You can summon each of your sketches once per day, and can only have one summon up at a time.

 If you wish to change your stored sketches, you can do that as part of a long rest.

 ### Still Life
-Starting at 6th level, as an ***action***, you can use your painter’s supplies to paint objects into the world.
+As an ***action***, you can use your painter’s supplies to paint objects into the world.
 The object must be medium size or smaller and simple in design, such as rocks, bushes, or a chair.
 Objects painted this way are visibly magical and made of paint.
 The object lasts for 1 hour or until you dismiss it as a ***bonus action***.

-You can use this feature a number of times equal to your Charisma modifier, and can regain all expended uses when you finish a rest.
+You can use this feature a number of times equal to your Charisma modifier, and can regain expended uses when you finish a rest.

 ### When Art Comes to Life
-Also at 6th level, you've learned to magically inscribe drawings into the air, bringing your artistic creations to life.
+You have learned to magically inscribe drawings into the air, bringing your artistic creations to life.
 You learn additional spells when you reach certain levels in this class, as shown on the table, and they don’t count against the number of bard spells you know.
 You can cast these without the original material components, and instead use your painter’s supplies.
 Whenever you cast one of the spells on the table, it takes on a more painterly appearance.

 #### College Spells